jotyGill/ezsh/README.md

 ## Demo

-Currently the command prompt looks like this (easily customize it in zshrc)
+Currently the command prompt looks like this (easily customize it by placing your config in ~/.config/ezsh/zshrc/)
 ![prompt](https://user-images.githubusercontent.com/8462091/43674765-8bb13a76-9817-11e8-8b7b-16b8b1998408.png)
-user :  directory  :  git stats : last command exit code : ip : todo tasks : free memory: load : time
+user :  directory  :  git stats : last command exit code                     free memory: load : time

 Watch this to get an idea of what your Shell (well, life!) could be like!!